Skip to Main Content

 There are several ways to find out

-• In general, newspapers and popular magazines, such as The New York Times or Business Week, won't be peer reviewed.
+• In general, newspapers and popular magazines, such as The New York Times or Business Week, etc. won't be peer reviewed.
 Neither will primary source materials for historical research (diaries, oral histories, interviews, etc.)

-• Some databases allow you to limit to titles that are refereed or peer reviewed (limiters are typically on the left side of the results screen.)
+• Some databases allow you to limit to titles that are scholarly, refereed or peer reviewed (limiters are typically on the left side of the results screen.)

 • Check the website for the journal; usually the About section or the Publishing Guidelines will indicate if there is a peer review policy.